This blog post is recently updated on April-30 2019.

 Customers appreciate if refunds are processed within a week or two at the maximum.
-The best way to ensure timely refund is to accept returns to your warehouse directly.
-Whether the item was fulfilled by a drop ship vendor or by you directly, this process helps speed up the returns and refunds process.
+The best way to ensure a timely refund is to accept returns to your warehouse directly.
+Whether the item was fulfilled by a drop ship vendor or by you directly, this process helps to speed up the returns and refunds process.

 Provide Multi-channel Returns

-For example, if you have both physical store and online stores, give shoppers the freedom to exchange or return products from either the website or brick-and-mortar store.
+If you’re a multichannel retailer, allowing shoppers to purchase from different suppliers and platforms, it makes sense to provide multichannel returns facility.
+For example, if you have both physical stores and online stores, give shoppers the freedom to exchange or return products from either the website or brick-and-mortar store.

 Keep Customers Informed

 If not possible, at least let them know about the minimum time you’d take to refund:

-8. Offer Free Returns… and they’d love it!
+Offer Free Returns… and they’d love it!